Neighborhood Sales Search

 The Tennessee Division of Property Assessments requires the Assessor to qualify each sale, as it occurs, to ensure that it is an arm’s-length transaction.
 In other words, a team of appraisers makes sure the sales contained in the Assessor’s qualified sales file reflect a transaction between two unrelated parties, both seeking to maximize their position.
 Examples of sales that are not considered arm’s-length transactions are foreclosures and sales among family members.

-Our appraisers will be comparing these qualified sales and those from 2016 to properties of similar description to ensure the Reappraisal values reflect current market conditions as of January 1, 2017.
+Our appraisers will be comparing these qualified sales to properties of similar description to ensure the Reappraisal values reflect current market conditions as of January 1, 2017.
 Neighborhoods are defined by our appraisal staff as geographic areas of properties of similar size, age and location.
 By clicking the Neighborhood Map link, you can view the selected property’s neighborhood boundaries along with the qualified sales within the area.
 The Neighborhood Profile link provides details of the selected neighborhood’s physical characteristics and sales activity.

 You may also customize your sales search results by ranges of sales date, sales price, square footage and year built.
 The results are sorted by the most recent sales date.